Property & Liability Resource Bureau Legal Services

-As an alternative to doing their own research in the PLRB or database, member insurers can consult with, or request legal and technical informational research by PLRB staff attorneys.
+As an alternative to doing their own research in the Property & Liability Resource Bureau's database, member insurers can consult with, or request legal and technical informational research by one of the Property & Liability Resource Bureau staff attorneys.
 Questions may be submitted from our Web site coverage question form, by e-mail, by phone, by fax, or even by mail.
 Handling over 12,000 requests annually, our lawyers are committed to providing fast responses, thoroughly researched, and with sound, unbiased analysis.
 House counsel use the Lawline to improve their efficiency.
 Claims staff use the Lawline to test their own conclusions, as a second opinion, or as good-faith file documentation.
 Underwriters use it for advice on their coverage questions.

-PLRB Search is a vast repository of property and liability insurance legal and claims handling information, constantly being updated, revised, and added to.
+PLRB's coverage database a/k/a Search is a vast repository of property and liability insurance legal and claims handling information, constantly being updated, revised, and added to.
 Printed out, the contents would fill more than 30 lineal feet of shelf space.
-The subject and text fields of more than 33,000 documents are searchable by word or phrase, by state, and the search engine we use also supports sophisticated Boolean searches, as well as ordinary table of contents browsing.
+The subject and text fields of more than 33,000 documents are searchable by word or phrase, or by state, and the Coveo search engine we use also supports sophisticated Boolean searches, as well as ordinary table of contents browsing.
 Among the contents available to insurer members:

 Property Insurance Law Review - Analyses of relevant nationwide property insurance case law, continuously published since 1977, over 8,500 pages in all.
 The Property Insurance Law Review is the PLRB flagship publication and were published monthly; in recent years they have been published at least weekly on our home page as Property Legal Updates.